Tokap/finance-middle-child/README.md

 inserted into the database as well.

-All of the information described above is available via API for easy integration with applications designed to analyze the associated seed data.
+All of the information described above is available via API for easy integration with applications designed for data analysis.
 Examples of API interactions are shown below.

 ## API Server: